geor-ma/dev-notes/tech-operational-excellence.md

     -

 ### Onboarding engineers
-- Hire only good engineers who can solve problems and build stuff with right toolsets
+- Hire self motivated engineers who can solve problems and build stuff with right toolsets for the job
 - Initial Pair programming until the engineer can run with it